 To volunteer or for more information about the WildResearch Nightjar Survey, visit our Nightjar Atlas or contact your Regional Coordinator

-In 2016, the WildResearch Nightjar Survey will follow a new standardized Canadian Nightjar Survey Protocol.
+Starting in 2016, the WildResearch Nightjar Survey follows the Canadian Nightjar Survey Protocol.
 Following a standardized national protocol will ensure that data collected by WildResearch volunteers can be directly integrated with data from other nightjar survey programs for large-scale conservation analyses.

 - Each route is a series of 12 road-side stops (some routes have 10 stops)

 - Each route needs to be surveyed once per year between June 15 and July 15

 - Within 1 week of the full moon is recommended in areas that may have Common Pooorwill or Eastern Whip-poor-will (June 15 – June 25, 2019)

 - Surveys start at 30 minutes before sunset